oasisprotocol/docs/README.md

 major rewrite is to happen and the developers would need more context around the redirection.

+### Diagrams

+There are three kinds of image assets currently used in the docs.

+1. Screenshots, photos, non-technical figures go into `images/` folder of the respected top-level chapter.
+2. [Mermaid](https://mermaid-js.github.io) diagrams (preferred tool for
+   sequence diagrams, flowcharts and other technical material) live in `diagrams/` folder of the respected top-level chapter.
+Diagram sources reside in the .mmd files.
+To generate .svg which can be used in the markdown run `yarn diagrams`.
+Both .svg and .mmd files should be stored in git.
+CI will check that they are always in sync.
+3. Other diagrams which cannot be designed with Mermaid are drawn in [diagrams.net](https://diagrams.net) and then stored locally inside `images/` folder along other images.
+When exporting the diagram, don't forget to tick the "Include a copy of my diagram" checkbox so that the diagram source will be stored along in the .svg file so you will be able to edit it in the future.

 ## Vocabulary

 The following is a consistent case-sensitive collection of Oasis-related terms